vahidk/EffectivePyTorch/README.md

 print(unstable_softmax(torch.tensor([1000., 0.])).numpy())  # prints [ nan, 0.]
 ```
 Note that computing the exponential of logits for relatively small numbers results to gigantic results that are out of float32 range.
-The largest valid logit for our naive softmax implementation is ln(3.40282e+38) = 88.7, anything beyond that leads to a nan outcome.
+The largest valid logit for our naive softmax implementation is `ln(3.40282e+38) = 88.7`, anything beyond that leads to a nan outcome.

 But how can we make this more stable?
 The solution is rather simple.
-It's easy to see that exp(x - c) / &sum; exp(x - c) = exp(x) / &sum; exp(x).
+It's easy to see that `exp(x - c) Σ exp(x - c) = exp(x) / Σ exp(x)`.
 Therefore we can subtract any constant from the logits and the result would remain the same.
 We choose this constant to be the maximum of logits.
-This way the domain of the exponential function would be limited to [-inf, 0], and consequently its range would be [0.0, 1.0] which is desirable:
+This way the domain of the exponential function would be limited to `[-inf, 0]`, and consequently its range would be `[0.0, 1.0]` which is desirable:

 ```python
 import torch